Driverless Cars Worse at Seeing Kids and Dark-Skinned People: Study

 The study didn’t test the exact same software used by driverless car companies that already have their products on the streets, but it adds to growing safety concerns as the cars become more common.
 This month, the California state government gave Waymo and Cruise free range to operate driverless taxis in San Francisco 24-hours a day.
 Already, the technology is causing accidents and sparking protests in the city.

-Cruise, Waymo, and Tesla, three of the companies best-known for self-driving cars, did not immediately respond to requests for comment.
+Gizmodo reached out to several companies best known for self-driving cars.
+Cruise and Tesla did not respond to requests for comment.

+A Waymo spokesperson said the study doesn’t represent all of the tools used in the company’s cars.
+“At Waymo, we don’t just use camera images to detect pedestrians,” said Sandy Karp, a Waymo spokesperson.
+“Instead, we tap into our full sensor suite — including our lidars and radars, not just cameras — to help us actively sense details in our surroundings in a way that would be difficult to do with cameras alone.”

 According to the researchers, a major source of the technology’s problems with kids and dark-skinned people comes from bias in the data used to train the AI, which contains more adults and light-skinned people.